📍 Pusseala, Meemure, Sri Lanka📞 077 174 8227f𝕏

 Meditation Programs

 Guided samatha and vipassana retreats are held throughout the year amid the stillness of the Meemure forest.
-Suitable for both beginners and experienced practitioners, these programs offer instruction, sitting and walking meditation, and the rare quiet of the aranya.
+Suitable for both beginners and experienced practitioners.

 • Guided samatha & vipassana instruction